Click for our Monthly Club Meeting Schedule .

-East Texas Gem and Mineral Society (ETGMS) is a Nonprofit 501(C)(3) organization managed by a Board of Directors, serving all 14 counties of East Texas any beyond.
+East Texas Gem and Mineral Society (ETGMS) is a Nonprofit 501(C)(3) organization managed by a Board of Directors, serving all 14 counties of East Texas and beyond.

 Thank you for visiting our site today.
 Please note - all underlined words are links to other pages and closing the open page will return you to the previous page after you've reviewed a linked page.
 Contact Webmaster if you have any suggestions or concerns with the website.

-ETGMS was established by individuals that shared and continues to share a common interest in the earth sciences.
+ETGMS was established by individuals that shared and continue to share a common interest in the earth sciences.
 Our purpose is to educate and promote the study of geology, mineralogy, gemology, fossils and the lapidary arts.
 ETGMS was created so others that shared those same interests would have a place to gather, communicate, and learn from others.
-Field trips are an important part of our educational program.
 The first organizational meeting was held on November 12, 1956.

 PLACE: ETGMS Clubhouse

 Meeting and Events Calendar

 Interested in joining ETGMS - click here for a listing of membership benefits and the membership form.

 In January ETGMS hosts The East Texas Gem and Mineral Society - Annual Gemstone and Jewelry Show.
 The show is a major fund raiser for the club.

 ETGMS owns the national renowned Rock Food Table The Rock Food Table page has the history of the collection and details for hosting this extraordinary exhibit.

 ETGMS offers a yearly $500.00 (Five hundred dollar) scholarship.
 The scholarship will be offered to a local student pursuing an earth sciences degree.
 Contact the Board of Directors for more information.